Ondansetron: Medical uses

-Although an effective antiemetic agent, the high cost of brand-name ondansetron initially limited its use to controlling postoperative nausea and vomiting and chemotherapy-induced nausea and vomiting.

-Cancer treatment

-The 5-HT3 receptor antagonists are the primary medications used to treat and prevent chemotherapy-induced nausea and vomiting and radiotherapy-induced nausea and vomiting.
+Ondansetron is indicated for the prevention of chemotherapy-induced nausea and vomiting and postoperative nausea and vomiting.

-Postoperative

-A number of medications including ondansetron appear to be effective in controlling postoperative nausea and vomiting.
-It is more effective than metoclopramide, and less sedating than cyclizine or droperidol.

 Pregnancy

 Ondansetron is used off-label to treat morning sickness and hyperemesis gravidarum of pregnancy.
-It is typically used after other antinausea drugs have failed.
+It is typically used after other antiemetic drugs have failed.

-There appears to be a low risk of harm to the baby with use during pregnancy, though there may be an increase in heart problems among the babies.

-Ondansetron is in pregnancy category B in the US.
-It is not known if ondansetron is excreted in breast milk.
+A large multi-center cohort study found no association between ondansetron exposure and fetal risk compared to other antiemetics.

 Cyclic vomiting syndrome

-Ondansetron is one of several antiemetic drugs used during the vomiting phase of cyclic vomiting syndrome.
+Ondansetron is one of several antiemetics used during the vomiting phase of cyclic vomiting syndrome.

 Gastroenteritis

-Trials in emergency department settings support the use of ondansetron to reduce vomiting associated with gastroenteritis and dehydration.
-A retrospective review found it was used commonly for this purpose, being administered in over 58% of cases.
+Trials in emergency department settings support the use of ondansetron to abort vomiting episodes associated with gastroenteritis and dehydration.
+A randomized controlled trial using a single dose of oral ondansetron in children with presumably viral gastroenteritis found it to be highly effective in stopping vomiting and increasing the effectiveness of oral rehydration therapy, thereby significantly increasing patient satisfaction.
+Only 16 of the 123 children treated with ondansetron vomited in the following 6 hours.
+A retrospective review found that ondansetron was used commonly for vomiting due to gastroenteritis, being administered in over 58% of cases.
 Its use reduced hospital admissions, but was also associated with higher rates of return visits to the emergency department.
 Furthermore, people who had initially received ondansetron were more likely to be admitted on the return visit than people who had not received the drug.
 However, this effect may simply be due to the agent being used more frequently in people who present with more severe illness.
 Its use was not found to mask serious diagnoses.

-Irritable Bowel Syndrome (IBS)
+Irritable bowel syndrome (IBS)

-In one study of patients with IBS-D variant ondansetron showed statistically significant effect on stool consistency and bloating.
-Nonetheless, it did not have any antinociceptive activity.
+In a study of patients diagnosed as having IBS with diarrhea (IBS-D), ondansetron showed statistically significant effects on stool consistency, frequency, urgency and bloating, but not on pain scores.
+This was confirmed in a later trial and meta-analysis and is included in international guidelines.